What insurance carriers can learn from telematics trends

 An advanced telematics program takes a long time to set up from scratch, yes, and I know some companies are getting anxious about that.
 It’s difficult to get up and running on your own, but it’s not too late.

 To be a significant player in the telematics space, start now.
-You may expect two to three years to set up an effective telematics program, but you won’t be ready any sooner if you wait until next year to start.
+You can overcome the initial cost of telematics and reap the benefits of advanced mobility data, but you may need two to three years to set up an effective program.
+You won’t be ready any sooner if you wait until next year to start.

 Overcoming the Challenge of the Telematics Start